felixkoczan/music-rec/README.md

 ## Video Demo: https://www.youtube.com/watch?v=cDopfhQWA8U

 ## Description
-Tune Tornado leverages the Spotify Million Song Dataset to recommend songs based on textual features (such as lyrics) combined with artist and genre metadata.
+Tune Tornado leverages the Spotify Million Song Dataset to recommend songs based on textual features (such as lyrics) combined with artist metadata.
 The system uses Python for backend processing and Streamlit for a web-based interactive interface.

 ## Files Description